bennettslin/bobtail_dominoes_app/DEMO_NOTES.md

         * Accommodate height buffer
         * Figure out x axis

+* Util to position and size intervals
+    * Need three orientations for each one

 * Pool has own svgs
     * Hexagons for pitches
     * Squares for intervals